nickvourd/windows-mini-tools/README.md

 7) sbd.exe: This is a sbd executable for Windows platforms.
 (WIN/EXE)

-8) wget.exe: This is a wget executable for Windows Platforms.
+8) wget.exe: This is a wget executable for Windows platforms.
 (WIN/EXE)

-9) whoami.exe: This is a whoami executable for Windows Platforms.
+9) whoami.exe: This is a whoami executable for Windows platforms.
 (WIN/EXE)

-10) plink32.exe: This is a plink 32 bit executable for Windows Platforms.
+10) plink32.exe: This is a plink 32 bit executable for Windows platforms.
 (WIN/EXE)

-11) plink64.exe: This is a plink 64 bit executable for Windows Platforms.
+11) plink64.exe: This is a plink 64 bit executable for Windows platforms.
+(WIN/EXE)

+12) Watsonv1_3.5.exe: This is a Watson Version 1 .NET 3.5 executable for Windows platforms.
 (WIN/EXE)